ifperalta/Beer-Review-Dashboard/README.md

 ## Overview

-This plugin is using Untappd API.
+Get 10 latest review.
+The plugin is using is using Untappd API.

 ## How to run
 - Cloning the repository